 ‘Praise the Lord!’
 Dad sang as he completed inspecting our belongings.
 ‘It’s all here.’
 He lifted a corner of the tarpaulin, leant forward, screwed up his nose and sniffed, then put down the cover.

-‘Well, TR we don’t have to put you on with a bus load of tourists after all,’ C1 said.
+‘Well, TR we don’t have to put you on with a bus load of tourists after all,’ C1 joked.

 ‘No.’ TR sank down to the sand and sat cross-legged.
 ‘What a pity.’
-I reckon the seed of thought to leave us had been planted and was already growing in TR’s overworked body and exhausted mind.
+I reckon the seed of thought to leave us had been planted and was already growing in TR’s exhausted mind.